Your mission, should you choose to accept it: explore everything nerdy that Cream City has to offer.

 Your Next Quest

 Up-Down gaming bars have been taking Midwestern cities by storm — no, not the X-Men hero.
-There are already locations in Kansas City, Des Moines and Minneapolis, and a fourth one is planned to open in MKE in spring of 2018.
+There are already locations in Kansas City, Des Moines and Minneapolis, and a fourth one opened in MKE in 2018.
 Game Informer ranked the chain among the top 10 arcade bars in America in 2017.
 Each one offers specialty drinks, plenty of drinks on tap, and dozens of classic and new arcade games (including Wisconsin-owned Skee-Ball!) starting at a $0.25 a play.